 The sub-projects screening was performed through the checklist covering environmental and social issues.
-Surveys were conducted to fill individual checklists (Annexure - I) and a summary of environmental and social concerns noted during surveys is given below.
+Surveys were conducted to fill individual checklists (Annexure - I) and a summary of environmental and social concerns/risks noted during surveys is given below.

 - No tree will be uprooted or need relocation due to rehabilitation works because the existing RoW will be used for the proposed construction. - No archaeological site was observed near (within 500 meters) the project area and no physical cultural resources at or near the proposed sub-project; sites are observed that may likely be affected by construction activities. - Indirect impacts, caused by noise, dust emissions, campsites and borrow sites could be beyond the RoW.
-During the construction phase, a few Socially sensitive receptors like mosques, schools, basic health unit graveyards, etc. might be indirectly impacted but this impact is temporary and reversible having a short duration with low significance (by adopting the mitigation measures). - The number of the settlement was observed near the proposed rehabilitation works.
+During the construction phase, a few socially sensitive receptors like mosques, schools, basic health unit graveyards, etc. might be indirectly at risk but these are temporary and reversible having a short duration with low significance (by adopting the mitigation measures). - A few settlements were observed near the proposed Reconditioning works.
 None of the infrastructure and commercial activities exist within RoW.
 No resettlement is expected due to the rehabilitation of the proposed project's sub-component. - No protected forests were observed near the proposed sub-project area. - The contractor will conduct the baseline environmental monitoring before the start of the civil work with the consent of the Construction Supervisory Consultant (CSC) Environmental Specialist after approval of Project Implementation Unit (PIU).